 I am originally from North Bay, Ontario, Canada.
 I was adopted as a child so my roots have always been a great mystery to me.
 But I did finally learn I have Algonquin Kitchizibi (Great River) blood and Métis/French Canadian roots on my biological father's side.
 It's with this heritage I am a "mixed-blood" person.

-Before I knew what my role was as a thunderbird shaman, I had many things to learn.
+Before I knew what my role was as a thunderbird/bird shaman I had many things to learn.
 And I'm still learning.
 I spend a lot of time out on the land - out in the bush - so to speak.
 Here I get deeply engaged in my learning guided by the spirits of the land: the stones, plants, trees and animals; the crawlers, the walkers swimmers and flyers.
 An Algonquin elder once said to me, "The word eagle and the word ego sound very much alike.
 There's a fine line between fearlessness and foolishness."
 So very true.

 After the end of my career as a commercial artist, I went back to what I knew best and became a wilderness adventure guide.
 For many years I took people canoeing, hiking & snowshoeing to all the beautiful places that nurtured me.
 I wanted to help people see the medicine of traditional Algonquin territory just west of Ottawa.
-But no trails even existed to all the medicine places and sacred sites I had become well acquainted with.
+But no trails even existed up to the medicine places and sacred sites I had become well acquainted with.

 So, inspired by my own spiritual visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
 I made the trails go to spots where people could personally experience the union of the earth and the sky.
 One popular trail I created is the.
 Found just west of Ottawa near Calabogie, Ontario, this trail network includes scenic Eagle's Nest Sacred Site which is also a lookout.
 And there is another trail I scouted and created that goes to the great stone thunderbird nest at the top of

 Some of my knowledge is based on my very close relationship with the earth - like a snake - and my experiences with animal manitou helpers.
-I will also admit to you that some of my most profound knowledge comes to me directly from my Algonquin ancestors who are the Old Ones.
+I will also admit to you that some of my most profound knowledge comes to me directly from my Kitchizibi ancestors who are the Old Ones.
 And then there are my own profound and powerful experiences with the thunderbirds.

 The thunderbirds, avian helpers of the Great Spirit, use thunder and lightning to help people create changes in life for their own well-being.
 I was taught, "Sometimes the weakest people need the strongest medicine."
-Therefore most of my practices draw upon the old ways of what is called "thunderbird medicine".
+Therefore some of my practices draw upon the old ways of what is called "thunderbird medicine".
 The Thunderbird Medicine Society was a group of medicine and holy people.
 These shamans didn't gather roots and bark to prepare their medicine.
-Their power came directly from the Great Spirit and the Sky World in the form of ancestors called The Old Ones who, we truly believe, intentionally come to help people in life as gigantic, wondrous, great spirit birds; the thunderbirds.
+Their power came directly from the Great Spirit and the Sky World in the form of ancestors called The Old Ones who, we truly believe, intentionally come to help people in life as gigantic, wondrous, "Great Spirit Birds" - the thunderbirds.

-I once learned that a thunderbird medicine person or shaman comes into being by having visions and experiences with their spirit helper the thunderbird.
-And in addition, learning to be a thunderbird medicine person also involves learning about and working with the medicine of snakes and serpents; things that aren't too fun and are very challenging personally.
-My very first dream of the Mishi-ginebik (Horned Serpent) was when I was fourteen.
+I once learned that a thunderbird shaman (a medicine person) comes into being by having visions and experiences with their spirit helper the thunderbird.
+And in addition, learning to be a thunderbird shaman person also involves learning about, and working with, the medicine of snakes and serpents; things that aren't too fun and are very challenging personally.
+My very first dream of Mishi-ginebik (the Horned Serpent) was when I was fourteen.
 Mishi-ginebik appeared to me in a dream where I was swimming at the bottom of a deep lake in northern Ontario.You can read this whole story in my new book, Quest for the Thunderbird Nest - Returning to Algonquin Spirituality.